History of the Queensland Police: 2009

 The eligibility criterion of the Queensland Police Service Medal was changed and was made available to living former members who served prior to the introduction of the medal in 1999.

 Newly designed patches and epaulettes were introduced.
 Epaulettes for the ranks of senior sergeant and below, now incorporate the words "Queensland Police".

-Following a July 2007 trial, it was announced in December 2008 that commencing January 2009, by December 2010 all officers would have access to a 'conducted energy device', the TASER X26, to 'to protect the public and prevent unnecessary injuries to police and offenders'.
+Following a July 2007 trial, it was announced in December 2008 that commencing January 2009, by December 2010 all officers would have access to a 'conducted energy device', the TASER X26, to 'protect the public and prevent unnecessary injuries to police and offenders'.

 2010s

 2010

 Policelink was established to provide an alternative point of contact for reporting non-urgent offences or incidents and for general police inquiries.
 A new national non-urgent police number was introduced.

 The National Police Service Medal was established on 9 November and recognises the special status that police officers have because of their role protecting the community and represents a police officer's past and future commitment to give ethical and diligent service.
 A minimum of 15 years service is required to qualify for the medal.

-Communications Room Operator Andrew Heinrich took a call at the Ipswich Police Communications Centre around 9pm on 25 September and remains calm and in control as he gives the mother CPR instructions to resuscitate her unconscious baby girl.
+Communications room operator Andrew Heinrich took a call at the Ipswich Police Communications Centre around 9 pm on 25 September and remains calm and in control as he gives the mother CPR instructions to resuscitate her unconscious baby girl.

 The Fortitude Valley police station redevelopment project comprises two stages, the construction of a two-level "operational" building and the refurbished of the existing 1936 building.

 Driver training moves from the Mount Cotton driver training complex (which commenced use in 1983) to a new purpose-built track at the Wacol campus of the Queensland Police Service Academy.
 The new area included of 2.5 km road circuits; a technically challenging urban simulation environment including traffic lights, roundabouts and building facades; a dedicated off-road skills circuit for both four-wheel-drive and trail-bike training; and two sealed surface, large vehicle manoeuvring areas, including controlled irrigation.